If you are new to these issues or need more background information,

 - EEA widely advertise these events and resources; and

 Remains to be seen.
-We only found out that the new DEP web page existed because our legislative delegation was kind enough to tell us.
-And we don't know what plans DEP has for advertising the public meetings, but they have NOT yet set up a way to be added to a mailing list.
-We think DEP can do better.
+We only found out that the new DEP web page existed because our legislative delegation told us.
+And we don't know what plans DEP has for advertising the public meetings, but hooray again and good job everyone.
+Per our request, DEP now has an option for you to add yourself to their mailing list for updates.

-- That MEPA be fully involved in the relicensing process, especially as the original license pre-dates the entire 401 process.
+- Request that MEPA be fully involved in the relicensing process, especially as the original license pre-dates the entire 401 process.

-After FirstLight applies for the WQC, which could be any time now, it will be time to tell EEA / MassDEP what we want to see in that certificate, and ways in which we support or disagree with the provisions proposed in FirstLight's application.
-But TODAY, our simple ask is to make sure we will all have the opportunity to make those comments about the river and the license.
-In addition to written comments, we feel public hearings are critical to having our voices heard, and this is a new opportunity to do that.
-The FORMAL PUBLIC COMMENT PERIOD will still probably only be 20 days, per regulation (possibly part of the Trump era changes in the process of being fixed, but not final until spring 2023).
+After FirstLight applies for the WQC, which now is scheduled for after May 31, 2023, it will be time to tell EEA / MassDEP what we want to see in that certificate, and ways in which we support or disagree with the provisions proposed in FirstLight's application.
+But TODAY our simple ask is to make sure we will all have the opportunity to make those comments about the river and the license.
+The FORMAL PUBLIC COMMENT PERIOD will still probably only be 20 days, per regulation (possibly part of Trump era changes now in the process of being fixed, but not final until ~ spring 2023).

 - Thank everyone for what they've done so far - this includes our legislators, but especially DEP;